What is a screening service, and how is it different from other medical services?

 Medicare introduced colon cancer screening benefits in 1998, when colonoscopy was added as a screening benefit for "high risk" beneficiaries (see below).
 In 2001 Medicare added colonoscopy as a benefit for average risk individuals undergoing colon cancer screening.

-Since then, most private insurers have also added colonoscopy as a covered colon cancer screening benefit, though the benefit varies substantially from company to company, and even from group policy to group policy within a single company's plans.
+Since then, most private insurers have also added colonoscopy as a covered colon cancer screening benefit, though the benefit has varied substantially from company to company, and even from group policy to group policy within a single company's plans.
+This is now undergoing standardization nationally, under the Affordable Care Act, which provides for colorectal cancer screening tests that carry a "grade A" or "grade B" recommendation from the U.S. Preventive Services Task Force.

-While in the past many private insurers provided no benefit for screening colonoscopy, covering only diagnostic-therapeutic colonoscopy, we are increasingly seeing companies provide a more favorable benefit for screening examinations than for diagnostic-therapeutic exams.
+While in the past many private insurers provided no benefit for screening colonoscopy, covering only diagnostic-therapeutic colonoscopy, many companies now provide a more favorable benefit for screening examinations than for diagnostic-therapeutic exams.

 Also see Colonoscopy FAQs